DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 OLD MAN's nemesis, the Magikarp Salesman, a powerful demon who doesn't really concern himself with the J-Team's antics at all.

 The Seven Jerk Dragons serve as this for the PMD-R arc.
-While they don't make a direct appearance, their actions are directly responsible for the state of that universe when J-Team members visit it.
+While they don't make a direct appearance, their actions are directly responsible for the state of PMD-B when J-Team members visit it.

 Bilingual Dialogue: Human and Pokémon characters talking to one another would count as this most of the time, with the humans speaking either English or other languages and the mons speaking Monese.